symfony-cmf/symfony-cmf-docs/bundles/menu/voters.rst

 ========================

 One of the aims of any menu system is to inform the user about where they are in relation to the rest of the site.
-To do this the system needs to know which of its menu items correspond to the page the user is currently viewing.
+To do this, the system needs to know which of its menu items correspond to the page the user is currently viewing.

 To determine which menu item should be marked as the current item, KnpMenu includes voters.
 By default, KnpMenu comes with a voter that uses the Symfony